Luncheon with Professor Andrew Roberts

 Roberts FRHistS FRSL

-will talk to us about his new book Churchill:Walking with Destiny over a luncheon at the RAF club on Wednesday 6th March 2019.
+will talk to us about his new book Churchill:Walking with Destiny over a luncheon at the Cavalry and Guards Club on Wednesday 6th March 2019.

 the last major biography of Winston Churchill, forty-one sets of papers have